eddyah5/SaaS101/README.md

 33) Add some code to django-allauth config to djangostripe/settings.py (Check the post for code)
 34) Register the allauth URLs (Check the post for code)
 35) Apply migrations **python manage.py migrate**
-36) **python manage.py runserver** and sign up with username, email and password
+36) **python manage.py runserver** and sign up with username, email, and password
-37) Go back to your terminal and follow the link to confirm your email and login at the same time, you will see a blue button
+37) Go back to your terminal and follow the link to confirm your email and log in at the same time, you will see a blue button

 **PART 3
 DATABASE MODEL**
 38) Create our model inside subscriptions/models.py (Check the post for code)
 39) Register it with the admin in subscriptions/admin.py (Check the post for code)
-40) python manage.py makemigrations
+40) **python manage.py makemigrations**
-41) python manage.py migrate
+41) **python manage.py migrate**

 **PART 4
 GET PUBLISHABLE KEY**